Malar-Malar/E-commerce-website/README.md

 ## PASTRY PROVISION

-I am building an E-commerce website .
+I am build an E-commerce website .
 The website name is Pastry Provision ,Using HTML,CSS,JavaScript.
 Users can add products to the cart and buy them.
 Users can search for products, view order history, and see their profiles.

 ## Project Resources